 Two days turn into a lifetime experience – connecting with the local tribespeople, drinking local rice beer (apong), and laughing with warm and friendly Nyishi people.
 They willingly opened their doors to us.

 Nyishi (Nishi) Tribe People – The Piece of Sunshine

 One of the largest (30,000) and most progressive tribes in Arunachal Pradesh, Nyishis; a subgroup of Tani people are spread across East Kameng, Kurung Kumey, Papum Pare, Lower and Upper Subansiri districts of Arunachal Pradesh.

 Hill-Miri and Bangni were the names given to them by the outsiders specifically Britishers.
 They were also called Dafla once but they don’t like to be called so as they find it pejorative.

 I love the way they live exactly the way they want, living in the present without worrying about future, wearing their culture on their sleeve with pride, not judging anyone, not trying to change anything or anyone – such simplicity and candor that I’d die to embrace.
 And yes, they are wonderful hosts!

 Nyishi Tribe – Genesis

 Nyishis are believed to have come from Burma (now Myanmar) and Tibet, where Mangoloid tribal groups with the same cultural practices are still active.

 This hunter-warrior tribe believes that they are the descendants of Abo-Tani – a mythical forefather.

 The term ‘Nyishi’ is derived from two words – Nyi means human race descended from Atu Nyia Tani who’s the son of Abo-Tani and believed to be the first real man on the earth and ishi means highland, which collectively means the descendants of Atu Nyia Tani who reside in the highland.

 Nyishis speak Tibeto-Burman language of the Sino-Tibetan family.
 There’s no script yet.
-Like many other tribes, they have a rich oral tradition of folklore, tribal history, and the folk wisdom.
+Like many other tribes, they have a rich oral tradition of folklore, tribal history, and folk wisdom.
 Whatever is known of them is passed from generation to generation through oral traditions.

 I’m in awe of the way priests remember the hymns by heart even though they don’t have anything in writing.
 It’s nothing less than a miracle.

-They are now in a process of developing their script and language.
+They are now in the process of developing their script and language.